cleitonsouza01/trade/docs/api/trade.operation_container.md

     * fetch_positions()

-Every time fetch_positions() is called the OperationContainer execute this tasks behind the scenes:
+The tasks executed on fetch_positions are defined on the attribute "fetch_positions_tasks", a list of OperatioContainer methods.

+The default behavior of fetch_positions() is this:

+- Get the operations that option exercises have created by calling the method:

+    * get_operations_from_exercises()

-- Separate the daytrades and the common operations of a group of operations that occurred on the same date by using the method:
+- Separate the daytrades and the common operations of a group of operations that occurred on the same date by calling the method:

     * identify_daytrades_and_common_operations()

-- Prorate a group of commissions proportionally for all daytrades and common operations, if any, by using the method:
+- Prorate a group of commissions proportionally for all daytrades and common operations, if any, by calling the method:

     * prorate_comissions()

-- Find the appliable rates for the resulting positions by calling this method:
+- Find the the rates for the resulting positions, if needed, by calling the method:

     * find_rates_for_positions()

+You can, however, append more methods to fetch_positions_tasks, so fetch_positions() will execute also any other method you want; you may also change the order the methods are executed, or even define a completely new list of methods that you created to fit the needs of your application.

 ### Attributes:
 + date: A string 'YYYY-mm-dd' representing the date of the operations on the container.